 - circling up student chairs

-It is important for students to be able to see one another and engage with one another while reading the script so that students stay on-task and make the most of their reading experience.
-During the time when my two groups are working through the script simultaneously, I can circulate around and listen to fluency and stop groups as needed when we arrive at certain talking points.
+It is important for students to be able to see one another and engage with one another while reading the script so that they stay on task and make the most of their reading experience.
+During the time when my two groups are working through the script simultaneously, I can circulate around, listen to fluency, and stop groups as needed when we arrive at certain talking points.

 QUESTION: What do students do when they are finished reading a script?